 In this brief, we rely on a more conservative estimate of the impact of the H-1B program on the American workforce.
-Specifically, we use the estimate that every 1 additional H-1B visa awarded to a state was associated with the creation of 1.83 more jobs for U.S.-born workers there in the following seven years.23 On the first page of this section, we show the number of jobs that would have been created for U.S.-born workers in Louisiana by 2020 if all the fiscal year 2014 LCAs for H-1Bs had turned into actual visas.
-We also show how the large number of H-1B visas denied to the Baton Rouge metropolitan area in 2007 and 2008 cost U.S.-born tech workers there in the two years that followed.
+Specifically, we use the estimate that every one additional H-1B visa awarded to a state was associated with the creation of 1.83 more jobs for U.S.born workers there in the following seven years.27 On the previous page, we show the number of jobs that would have been created for U.S.-born workers in Oregon by 2020 if all the fiscal year 2014 LCAs for H-1Bs had turned into actual visas.

+We also show how the large number of H-1B visas denied to the Portland metropolitan area in 2007 and 2008 cost U.S.-born tech workers there in the two years that followed.
+28